 Waterproofing from the inside will stop water from entering into your finished basement, allowing you to enjoy a dry living space.
 However there will always be a little bit of water trapped behind the membrane of the foundation, which will over a very long period of time deteriorate your walls.

-What not to do after interior waterproofing is installed
+What not to do after waterproofing your basement walls from inside

-You run the risk of condensation building up after interior waterproofing is installed if the wrong insulation and vapour barrier is used, which could mean mould behind your walls.
-We like to call this the mould sandwich.
+You run the risk of condensation building up after interior waterproofing is installed if the wrong insulation and vapour barrier is used, which could mean mold behind your walls.
+We like to call this the mold sandwich.

 What is a mould sandwich?